As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Labradorite Price per Pound, Kg, Gram & Carat

 Labradorite prices do not exceed a thousand dollars pricetag.
-Commonly labradorite is sold in the form of cabochons, and they are worth $5-10 per piece.
+Commonly, labradorite is sold in the form of cabochons, and they are worth $5-10 per piece.
 Rough material is sold mainly per pound or kilo and can be purchased for $70-100.
 Carved cabinet specimens of several kilos cost up to $500.

-The table below is designed to understand the prices for different units.
+The table below is designed to help you understand the prices for different units.
 The price per pound in bold is the most common for common dark-colored labradorite with a blue play of color.
 Prices per carat and gram are also indicated for transparent faceted labradorite gemstones (mainly Oregon sunstones).

-$250-500 for a faceted stone
+per gram | $7-10 per cabochon. $250-500 for a faceted stone |

-TIP: Real labradorite has such a unique play-of-color phenomenon that can be hardly copied in fake labradorites.
+TIP: Real labradorite has such a unique play-of-color phenomenon that can hardly be copied in fake labradorites.
 Find out more about fake labradorites in the article below:

 Real vs. Fake Labradorite: Focus on These 8 Differences